 - CDC’s Coronavirus Disease 2019 (COVID-19) Situation Summary

 - CDC’s Prevention and Treatment of COVID-19

 - CDC’s Children and COVID-19 FAQ

-Experts say it’s likely that coronavirus 2019 will cause a pandemic.
+COVID-19 is now considered a pandemic.
 It’s unclear how the illness affects pregnant women or newborns.
-The evidence so far suggests that expecting women are more susceptible and more likely to experience severe symptoms, including death.
+The evidence so far suggests that expecting women may be more susceptible and more likely to experience severe symptoms, including death.
 The good news is that limited research suggests that it isn’t passed onto the baby or through breastmilk.

 There is currently no vaccine for COVID-19.
 To prevent yourself from getting it, follow the advice of local public health officials.
 In most areas, this includes staying at home unless you need necessities.
 When you are outside, limit trips, wear a facemask and keep 6 feet between you and non-house members.
 If you experience any COVID-19 symptoms, call your doctor and ask about the next steps.
 If you’re experiencing any life-threatening symptoms, seek medical attention immediately.

 It’s also a good idea to talk to your doctor about what you can expect during birth and how many people may be present.